 In an effort to make fresh water from ocean water research progressed into reverse osmosis.
 In 1959 at the University of California Los Angeles a student hit upon the discovery of an efficient viable method of reverse osmosis purification.

-Today reverse osmosis is used not only in desalination plants but in food and beverage production, hospitals, pharmaceuticals, power plants, the US military, and countless homes.
+Today, the reverse osmosis water filter is used not only in desalination plants but in food and beverage production, hospitals, pharmaceuticals, power plants, the US military, and countless homes.

 Reverse Osmosis Explained